TARachel/shared/README.md

-# shared-services
+# shared

-Shared communication protocols between services
+All the shared packages and protocols between the services